RubenTheCoder/Shunji-Railways-GitHub/.github/CONTRIBUTING.md

 ## Review process

-- Pull requests will be reviewed by project maintainers or contributors.
+- ZIP files will be reviewed by project maintainers or contributors.
 - Feedback will be provided, and further changes may be requested.
-- Once a pull request is approved, it will be merged into the corresponding branch for the newest version.
+- Once a piece of code is approved, it will be merged into the current project folder for the newest version.